Aristotelian ethics: Influence on later thinkers

 In modern times, Aristotle's writings on ethics remain among the most influential in his broad corpus, along with The Rhetoric, and The Poetics, while his scientific writings tend to be viewed as of more strictly historical interest.
-Modern science develops theories about the physical world based on experiments and careful observation—in particular, on the basis of exact measurements of time and distance.
+Modern science develops theories about the physical world based on experiments and careful observation (e.g., on the basis of exact measurements of time and distance).
 Aristotle, on the other hand, bases his science largely on qualitative and non-experimental observation.
 Accordingly, he made some inaccurate claims which have been overturned—such as the claim that objects of different mass accelerate at different rates due to gravity.

 On the other hand, The Nicomachean Ethics continues to be relevant to philosophers today.
 In fact, virtue ethics takes its inspiration from Aristotle's approach to ethics—in particular, sharing his emphasis on character excellence, and ethical psychology.
-Some philosophers, in particular Bernard Williams, regard Aristotle's ethics as superior to the Utilitarian and Kantian traditions, which have come to be the dominant approaches to philosophical ethics.
+Some philosophers, in particular Bernard Williams and Richard Clyde Taylor, regard Aristotle's ethics as superior to the Utilitarian and Kantian traditions, which have come to be the dominant approaches to philosophical ethics.
 Aristotle's well-known function argument is less commonly accepted today, since he seems to use it in order to develop a claim about human perfection from an observation from what is distinctive about man.
 But the exact role of the function argument in Aristotle's ethical theory is itself a matter of dispute.